 Confirm that the function of secretary is performed for each CRG meeting.
-CRG meetings are not allowed to function without a secretary, but the CRG Chair can also act as Secretary.
+CRG meetings are not allowed to function without a secretary, but the CRG Chair may also act as Secretary.

 Maintain an attendance list for the meeting

-The CRG chair may vote only if his or her vote can change the outcome
+The CRG Chair shall vote only if his or her vote can change the outcome

 After meeting tasks: